 The prohibition of interspecific crossings for wines with indication of ancestry (Quality wines, land wines) was justified by the EU mainly always with a lack of wine quality.
 In order to provide an objective basis for decision-making, a study was commissioned by the European Commission in 2003 by external contractors from Germany, France and Hungary.
 The research and scientific data were collected at the INRA as in Geisenheim levied.
 The study should provide answers to the following three questions: 1) Are there quality differences between wines from Vitis vinifera varieties and wines from interspecific varieties?
 2) Is it possible to reduce the use of pesticides in viticulture by using interspecific grape varieties?
 3) What economic effects would the use of interspecific grape varieties have?

-For the study, 18 interspecific grape varieties or vinified wines were included.
+For the study, 18 interspecific grape varieties or wines made from them were included.
 The sorts Baco Blanc.
 Baco Noir.
 Bianca.
 Chardonel.
 Couderc Noir.
 Medina (1), Seyval blanc.
 Traminette.
 Vidal Blanc.
 Villard Blanc.
 Villard Noir and Zala Gyöngye were divided into the three groups "Old interspecific varieties", "Central European interspecific varieties" and "New mildew resistant interspecific varieties developed outside the EU".
 The four German new breeds Johanniter.
 Merzling. regent and rondo also contain to a small extent alien American and Asian genes, but were summarized as a fourth group as reference varieties with "fungus tolerant Vitis vinifera varieties".
 This is justified by backcrossing of the initial results with the Vitis vinifera varieties involved.
 The variety Regent was mentioned as "not considered as interspecific" and considered to belong to the species Vitis vinifera, although it also has non-native genes.

 With regard to the quality of the wines, the study showed that both poor and good quality can be achieved, provided that the interspecific grape varieties are cultivated according to their cropping practices and grown on adequate land.
 The assessment of the environmental impact has been very positive.
 The usage of pesticides would be significantly reduced in the use of interspecific varieties.
 A particular suitability will be particularly in the Organic viticulture authority.
-Looking at the impact on market equilibrium, the study estimates that increased use of interspecific varieties over the next ten years would increase total output by around 1.8% in the EU, thus neglecting the economic impact.
+Looking at the impact on market equilibrium, the study estimates that increased use of interspecific varieties within the next 10 years would increase total output by around 1.8% in the EU, thus neglecting the economic impact.

 Ultimately, the authors of the study suggest that the current ban on the use of interspecific grape varieties should continue to be maintained in order to provide such an incentive for further research that would yield new and better interspecific varieties.
 However, the study was received differently in the individual member states and vividly illustrates the problems within the European Union, for 27 countries and more to create uniform, universally accepted rules.
 Denmark, England, Netherlands and Sweden are in favor of lifting the ban.
 By contrast, Greece, Italy, Portugal and Spain are in favor of retention.
 The countries of Germany, France, Luxembourg and Austria, in turn, welcome the study and the objectives, but see the research only at the beginning.
 See also below Vines systematics and a list of varietal keywords below grapevine,